 Under the HPOPS statute, the employer contribution rate is determined actuarially, based on the Board's funding policy and HPOPS' governing law.
-The contribution rate determined by a given actuarial valuation and implemented by the Board becomes effective twelve months after the valuation date, i.e., the rates determined by this July 1, 2011 actuarial valuation will be used by the Board when determining the employer contribution rate for the year beginning July 1, 2012 and ending June 30, 2013.
+The contribution rate determined by a given actuarial valuation and implemented by the Board becomes effective twelve months after the valuation date, i.e., the rates determined by this July 1, 2012 actuarial valuation will be used by the Board when determining the employer contribution rate for the year beginning July 1, 2013 and ending June 30, 2014.

 Under the 2011 Meet & Confer Agreement between the Board and the City of Houston, a funding schedule was implemented resulting in a minimum \$83 million employer contribution for the fiscal year ending June 30, 2012, increasing by \$10 million each year thereafter until HPOPS' funded ratio reaches 100%.
-However, for FY 2012 and FY 2013, the City may contribute \$17 million and \$8.5 million respectively less than required with any shortfall to be financed at an interest rate of 8.5% and made up for in FY2015.
-A fixed payment of \$103 million is to be made for City Fiscal year 2014.
-In addition, once the System reaches an 80% funded status, the City will make additional payments in the fiscal year following a determination that the System has fallen below 80%.
-Finally, once the System reaches the actuarially required rate, the City will pay the actuarially required rate, but not less than 16.00% of payroll.
+However, for FY2013, the City of Houston may contribute \$8.5 million less than required with any shortfall to be financed at an annual interest rate of 8.5% and made up for in FY2015.
+A fixed payment of \$103 million is to be made by the City for its fiscal year ending June 30, 2014.
+In addition, once the System reaches an 80% funded status (the ratio of the actuarial value of assets to the actuarial accrued liability), the City will make additional payments in the fiscal year following a determination that the System has fallen below this 80% threshold.
+Finally, once the System reaches the actuarially required rate, the City will pay the actuarially required rate, but not less than 16.0% of payroll.